vighneshvnkt/data-ductus-challenge/README.md

 ## Space complexity

-	O(S + I) ~ O(S) where S is the size of paranthesesStack and I is the size of array after splitting input string Additional space is required for selecting substrings from elements in string array
+	O(S + I) ~ O(I) where S is the size of paranthesesStack and I is the size of array after splitting input string Additional space is required for selecting substrings from elements in string array
 	eg: string = "Apple" and string[:3] returns a new string containing chars from index 0 to 2